sauravyash/fury-of-dracula/README.md

 - Checking Athens rail connections (none)

 ## Gameview Tests
-- [ ] Check the game score decreases by 1 each time Dracula finishes his turn.
+- [x] Check the game score decreases by 1 each time Dracula finishes his turn.
-- [ ] Check that the hunters loses 2 life points if they encounter a trap.
-- [ ] Check that the hunters loses 4 life points if they encounter Dracula.
 - [x] Check the game score decreases by 6 each time a hunter loses all their life points and is teleported to the Hospital of St Joseph and St Mary.
 - [ ] Check the game score decreases by 13 each time a vampire matures.
-- [ ] Check Dracula starts with 40 blood points
-- [ ] Check Dracula is permitted to exceed 40 blood points.
-- [ ] Check Dracula loses 10 blood points each time he encounters a hunter.
-- [ ] Check Dracula loses 2 blood points if he is at sea at the end of his turn.
-- [ ] Check Dracula regains 10 blood points if he is in Castle Dracula at the end of his turn, even if he has been automagically teleported there.

-- [ ] Test Hunters cannot exceed 9 life points.
 - [ ] A hunter gains 3 life points each time they rest
 - [ ] Check that the sequence of Character moves is Lord Godalming, Dr. Seward, Van Helsing, Mina Harker, Dracula
 - [ ] Check Hunter teleportation when reaching health <= 0 and helth is regained on next turn